EverQuest expansions: Prophecy of RoProphecy of Ro was released on February 21, 2006, and introduced new content, zones, monsters, revamps, and features. The action occurs in several new zones, including the Plane of Rage, home of Sullon Zek, the Plane of Magic, home of Druzzil, and the lost city of Takish-Hiz. The zones for the city of Freeport and the Desert of Ro were also revamped. According to the press release, new features included:

 This expansion is intended for characters of level 50 and higher.

-PC Gamer's Mark Crump gave the expansion a rating of 65% and said "As a status-quo expansion, PoR's not bad, but the twice-a year-pace of adding zones that are swiftly obsolete isn't helping the game out.
-I'd rather SOE do something with current, lesser-used areas instead of creating tomorrow's forgotten ones."
+PC Gamer's Mark Crump gave the expansion a rating of 65% and said that a "twice-a year-pace of adding zones that are swiftly obsolete isn't helping the game out" and that SOE should have focused on current, lesser-used areas instead of creating tomorrow's forgotten ones.